 - Transfer the nectarines from the skillet to a blender or food processor and add the salt.
 Puree until completely smooth.

 - Melt the sugar over medium heat in a medium-sized non-stick saucepan stirring with a wooden spoon until the sugar becomes a bubbly and a golden caramel color, 2-4 minutes.

 - Carefully add the cream, the lemon juice and the nectarine puree, stirring with a wooden spoon.
 The caramel will harden and steam very quickly, and will be quite lumpy.

 - Do not panic, it will be okay.

-- Keep the heat on medium low and continue to stir until all the big lumps smooth out and melt (they will)...about 2-3 minutes.
-Be careful to keep your heat moderately low, you don't want burnt caramel!
+- Continue to stir on medium low heat until all the lumps smooth out, about 2-3 minutes.
+Be careful to keep the heat moderately low, you don't want burnt caramel!
 Remove and cover to keep warm.

-- To serve, place a little caramel sauce in each bowl or plate, top with two roasted nectarine halves, a scoop of ice cream, and top with more caramel sauce.
-About 2 tablespoons of sauce per serving.
-Garnish with mint springs.
+- To serve, place a little caramel sauce in each bowl or plateTop with two roasted nectarine halves and ice cream or whipped cream if desired.
+Top with more caramel sauce, and garnish with mint springs.